This post may contain affiliate links.

-I'm not exaggerating when I call these the ultimate lamb burgers: freshly ground lamb shaped, seasoned and cooked to perfection, creamy feta cheese, peppery arugula, sweet tomato and a feather light brioche bun slathered with harissa aioli.
+I'm not exaggerating when I call these the ultimate Lamb Burgers: freshly ground lamb shaped, seasoned and cooked to perfection, creamy feta cheese, peppery arugula, sweet tomato and a feather light brioche bun slathered with harissa aioli.

 It was the wonderful day I spent with my dad photographing his paintings.
 While we sat at a little table in his backyard, Keith was having lunch with a friend at Hole in the Wall - not 'a hole in the wall', but a lovely little restaurant in Sebastopol, California by that name.
-We already knew that we loved their breakfast dishes and that a Dutch Baby for the table is an absolute necessity.
-But this time, Keith came home raving about their lamb burger.
+We already knew that we loved their breakfast dishes and that a Dutch Baby for the table is an absolute necessity, but this time Keith came home raving about their lamb burger.

 We ground a 5-pound leg of lamb in 4 minutes flat.
-I don't know why it matters, but the flavor of the burger was notably better than any pre-ground meat I've had from the grocery store.
+I don't know why it matters, but the flavor of the burger was notably better than any ground lamb I've had from the grocery store.
 If you don't have a manual grinder or mixer attachment, you can also use your food processor or ask your butcher to grind it.

-- 1/4 cup mayonnaise
+- ½ cup mayonnaise

-- 2 teaspoons harissa
+- 4 teaspoons harissa

-- 1 clove garlic minced
+- 1 large clove garlic minced

 - kosher salt and freshly ground black pepper to taste

-- 2 brioche buns
+- 4 brioche buns

 - 2 ounces feta crumbled (Valbreso brand is my favorite)